 It looks like it is going to be a great year for strawberries... this is what we picked from our strawberry patch today.

 We planted several plants a few years ago and they send out runners to start new little plants each year.
 Some years are better than others -- it seems like every other year is especially fruitful.
 Not only do the strawberry plants make practical and beautiful ground cover, they, of course, are healthy and delicious.
+The strawberries we gathered tonight are intensely red and have a great texture.
+While I love strawberries from the store, it is a very special treat to have ones from your own garden.

 While no calories were spared on the fresh whipped cream, would you ever be able to tell that there is spinach puree in the brownie underneath?